yasmeenmh90-beep/Clerkly/README.md

 **Safety by design, not by prompt:** a hardcoded check in the execution layer blocks any task requiring payment or signature from completing without explicit human approval first, regardless of what any agent — or which AI provider — decides.
 This can't be bypassed by a prompt or a model output.

 **Multi-user by design:** every task, document, and approval belongs to an organization, not an individual account.
 Access is scoped by organization membership — a member can see and approve any task in their org, cross-org access returns 404 the same way cross-user access always has.
-Inviting, removing, and role-based permission checks (owner/admin/member) are all enforced server-side, not just hidden in the UI.
+Inviting, accepting, listing, cancelling, resending, removing, and role changes are all enforced server-side with owner/admin/member permission checks, not just hidden in the UI — and the frontend (organization switcher, Members & Invites page, accept-invite page) is fully wired to these real endpoints, not mocked data.

 ### Diagrams